 Frederick Lenz passed away on April 12, 1998, in Long Island, New York, and willed his estate to the Foundation for the purpose of supporting Buddhism in America.

-Rama Gaze in My Direction is a well-researched biography of Dr. Lenz that describes his life and early teaching years.
+Rama Gaze in My Direction is a biography of Dr. Lenz that provides details on his life and early teaching years.